 2000 – Present

 Since then, Buffalo Exchange has only continued to grow and lead the way in sustainable style, offering customers across the US the option to recycle their clothing and accessories for cash or store trade on-the-spot.
-Though Spencer passed away in 2009, Buffalo Exchange is still owned and operated out of Tucson, AZ by Kerstin and her daughter, Vice President Rebecca Block.
-Kerstin still oversees the daily operations of the business.
+After 50 years of running Buffalo Exchange, Kerstin retired in 2024.
+Her daughter, Rebecca Block, continues to run the company as CEO.

 “What I’m most proud of is how much we’ve been able to empower people – especially women.
 That and the clothes.
 It’s always been about the clothes.” — Kerstin Block